Generative adversarial networks for image enhancement.

 Alright, let's dive into some gan architectures and see what makes them tick, eh?
 It's not just one size fits all, turns out!

-- Conditional GAN (CGAN): Okay, so what if you want a specific kind of image?
+Conditional GAN (CGAN): Okay, so what if you want a specific kind of image?
 That's where cgan's come in.
 They use conditional information, like labels, to guide the generation process.
 Wanna generate a cat?
 You give the cgan the "cat" label, and boom, hopefully, you get a pretty convincing feline.
 This is super useful for stuff like image colorization, where you tell the ai what colors to use, or super-resolution, where you tell it what details to fill in.

-so these are some of the core gan architectures used to enhance images - each with it's strengths and weaknesses.
+So these are some of the core gan architectures used to enhance images - each with it's strengths and weaknesses.

 Next up, we'll check out how these gans are actually used in the real world.